aruba/central-python-workflows/rest-api-python-scripts/central_modules/README.md

 ```

 ## MODULE LIST
-In this section, lets look at list of available modules, its purpose and usage.
+In this section, let's look at list of available modules, its purpose and usage.

 ### 1. api_request
 This module is built to make any HTTP request Aruba Central has to offer.
 It basically makes an API call and prints the output on the screen.
 Multiple tasks can be stacked to create a simple automation workflow that doesn't need input and output parsing.